 How Many Borrowers with Federal Loans Know How to Reduce Their Payment?

-This next finding may explain why 40% of borrowers are worried about making payments on their federal student loans.
+This next finding may explain why 40% of borrowers were worried in March about making payments on their federal student loans.

 When your income falls, such as during an economic contraction, you can apply to recalculate your monthly payment under an income-driven plan.